 The media coverage at Milken tends to veer away from hard financial news.
 Shop-talk is not popular.
 In the land where billionaires roam free, journalists are on the lookout for personality and fun, rather than financial detail.
 Sorry Bob.

 In the run-up to the Milken Institute’s 22nd Global Conference (MI Global), a non-partisan meeting of some of the world’s most prominent businesspeople, the media is abuzz with anticipation.
 The conference boasts an extraordinary list of attendees, with speakers including everyone from Tom Brady to both members of Javanka.

 The think tank’s remit is to bring capital in line with universal solutions, from business to philanthropy (with a particular focus on the latter).
-Using Signal, our artificial intelligence powered media monitoring platform, I explored media perception of the Institute.
+Using Signal we explored media perception of the Institute.

 Is the conference seen as a forum for philanthropy, or is it yet again another networking event for business moguls?

 In the American political climate there’s an effort to rebrand the Institute, taking the focus away from the money.
 As a result, MI Global sets sail this year under the theme of ‘Driving Shared Prosperity’.